wp-plugins/jquery-t-countdown-widget/readme.txt

 = 2.0.1 =
 * Verify that a style has been set before looping - was throwing an error.
-* Inproved loadtimes by printing all javascript in the footer
+* Improved load times by printing all javascript in the footer
-* Workaround for strange behavor with html content sent using shortcode
+* Workaround for strange behavior with html content sent using shortcode

 = 2.0 =
 * Multiple instance sidebar widgets.
 * Advanced above and below HTML areas.
 * Advanced 'on-launch' event that will display custom HTML in a target area when the countdown reaches 00:00:00.
-* Added shortcode to include mulitple countdowns in post and pages.
+* Added shortcode to include multiple countdowns in post and pages.

 = 1.7 =
 * 1.6 had completely different file structure that hosed the svn repository.